Grammarian/SlackChannelTellTale/README.md

 `TARGET_CHANNEL_ID` is the channel name where the notifications will be posted. **REQUIRED**

+`REDIS_URL` is the connection string for a redis instance. *OPTIONAL*

+If this is given, the bot will store whether or not it has already processed a channel notification (Slack can sometimes sent multiple creation events for the same channel).
+If this is not given, the bot will store this information in memory, which is not very reliably since a hosted instance can be restarted at any instance.

 ## Slack integrations

 This project uses Slack's python api toolkit: <https://github.com/slackapi/python-slack-events-api>